thortle/local_CLI/LM_STUDIO_INTEGRATION_PLAN.md

 ---

-## 🎯 **SUCCESS CRITERIA FOR THIS SESSION**
+## 🎯 **NEXT SESSION: SANDBOX MODIFICATION (PHASE 5)**

+**Current Status**: ✅ Phases 1-4 Complete | ✅ Investigation Complete | ⏳ Ready for Implementation

+### Session Objectives
 By the end of this session, you should have:
-1. ✅ Explored all relevant documentation
-2. ✅ Understood current tool architecture
-3. ✅ Researched MCP, RAG, and agent patterns
-4. ✅ Created comprehensive `/CLI/AGENT.md` plan
-5. ✅ Validated plan is feasible and well-structured
+1. ✅ Read and understood `/tests/step5/README.md` (sandbox investigation findings)
+2. ✅ Read and understood `/tests/README.md` (Phase 5 implementation plan)
+3. ✅ Modified all affected tool constructors to use `os.homedir()`
+4. ✅ Tested sandbox modification with validation scenarios
+5. ✅ Verified no regression in tool functionality
-6. ✅ Ready for implementation approval
+6. ✅ Documented changes and outcomes

 ---